 As supported by the preceding analyses, Project construction and operations would not result in the inefficient, wasteful, or unnecessary consumption of energy.
 The Project would therefore not cause or result in the need for additional energy producing or transmission facilities.
-The Project would not engage in wasteful or inefficient uses of energy and aims to achieve energy conservation goals within the State of California; therefore, impacts would be less than significant.
+The Project would not engage in wasteful or inefficient uses of energy and aims to achieve energy conservations goals within the State of California.